 Hello, I am LUCY.
 I would like to share with you some very important information on academic success, academic probation and academic dismissal.
 Please carefully read through all the information.
-After you finish your review, there will be a quiz to see how much you now know about your academic standing and academic career at Baruch.

 Baruch Academic Standards: